Semicrossed products of C*-algebras and their C*-envelopes: Introduction and preliminaries

-Semicrossed products of $\ca$-algebras have been under investigation by various authors \cite{AlaP,Arv,ArvJ,DeAPet,DKconj,DKsurvey,HadH,MM}, starting with the work of Arveson \cite{Arv} in the late sixties.
-They are a rather powerful tool used for the investigation of the dynamical system (see \cite{DKconj}).
-Our initial point was the work of Peters (see \cite{Pet84} and \cite{Petarx}).
+\emph{A} semicrossed product is a universal non-selfadjoint operator algebra relative to covariant pairs $(\pi,V)$ that satisfy $(2)$ or $(2)^\#$ (see Definition \ref{main def}), and has been under investigation by various authors \cite{AlaP, Arv, ArvJ, DeAPet, DKconj, HadH, MM}, starting with the work of Arveson \cite{Arv} in the late sixties.
+They are a rather powerful tool used for the investigation of the dynamical system as they provide a complete invariant for outer conjugacy in various cases \cite{DavKak12, DKconj, DavKat08-2}.
 Many times, the authors make assumptions such as, commutativity of $\C$, or injectivity of $\ga$.
-In the same direction with \cite{KakKat10}, the main objective of this paper is to identify the $\ca$-envelope of the semicrossed products, in the general case.
-When $\C$ is commutative and $\ga$ injective, this was established by Peters in \cite{Petarx}.
+In the same direction with \cite{KakKat10}, the main objective of this paper is to identify the $\ca$-envelope of the semicrossed products (i.e. the smaller $\ca$-cover) in the general case.
+Towards this we prove that the $\ca$-envelope of any semicrossed product is (a full corner of) a crossed product.
+Moreover, we show that when $\ga$ is injective, then the $\ca$-envelope is the usual crossed product that arises from the direct limit dynamical system $(\C_\infty,\ga_\infty)$ of Stacey \cite{Sta93}.
+These extend the results of Peters \cite{Petarx}, whose work was our initial point.